In the past, I had sometimes days on which I was constantly spinning my wheels and not arriving anywhere.

 Do you really need to spend 1 week to rewrite your about me page or are there other tasks in your business that’s more important to build and grow your online business?

-Now there are certain topics in our business we can’t simply eliminate and have to do even though we know that it isn’t 20%.
+Now there are certain topics in our business we can’t simply eliminate and have to do even though we know that it isn’t the vital 20%.

 Set yourself for those tasks time limits and get them quickly from your plate.